 The right container

-When you’re looking at what container you should plant your cannabis seeds in, there are a few things to consider.
-Let’s take a look at different types of marijuana seeds and where to plant them.
+When you’re looking at what container you should plant your marijuana seedling in, there are a few things to consider.

-For autoflower weed seeds, you should put them in the final container that they’ll grow into the vegetative and flowering stage.
+For autoflower seeds, you should put them in the final container that they’ll grow into the vegetative and flowering stage.
 Autoflower strains have a short life cycle, so you don’t want to put them through any unwanted stress from transplanting.
+For more details, check our “autoflower pot size” report.

-If you have feminized seeds, start them in germination pots to ensure they’re healthy in the initial part of life.
-The marijuana plant can stay there through the seedling stage.
+If you have a seedling from a feminized seed, start them in germination pots to ensure they’re healthy in the initial part of life.
+The marijuana plant can stay there through the seedling stage (2-3 weeks).
 Transport the crop once leaves start to form that are bigger than the container.

 For all types of containers, you want to make sure that there are drainage holes, aeration, and the proper size for the types of marijuana strain.
 Seedlings do well in propagators.

 Drainage is essential because still water will encourage mold, fungi, or other pathogens.
-This can be deadly for small seedlings.
-Aeration is vital because roots need to breathe too.
+This can be deadly for small seedlings with no immunity to diseases.
+Aerationis vital because roots need to breathe too.
 It results in healthier and faster growth.

 To determine the correct pot size, you need to do some homework.
 Read up about the cannabis strain, how big it should grow, and for how long.
 Too big of a container, there’s a risk of overwatering and malnutrition.
 Too small, the roots can’t grow enough, which can result in stunted growth.

-At the beginning of cannabis life, you want to use a light and slightly acidic medium.
+At the beginning of cannabis life, you want your cannabis seedlings to use a light and slightly acidic medium.
 The pH needs to be between 6.3 to 6.5.
 The growing medium has to be well-aerated as well.

 You can add 20 to 50% of perlite to the medium to help with nutrient (nute) retention and aeration.
-Seedlings are sensitive to nutrients.
-You don’t want to shock your cannabis plant with a lot of nutes in the beginning.
+Marijuana at the seedling stage is sensitive to nutrients.
+You don’t want to shock your plant with a lot of nutes in the beginning of the life.

 Growing marijuana takes a lot of work and knowledge.
 Understanding the genetics of your weed seed will help you provide quality cannabis seedling care.